Armanasq/Armanasq.github.io/content/post/Datasets/COCO.md

 }
 ```

-3. **Images**: This section contains a list of images in the dataset.
+1. **Images**: a list of images in the dataset.
 Each image is represented as a dictionary and includes information such as the image ID, file name, height, width, and the license under which it is released.
 For example:

 ```json
 {